isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 #### 8. My pass holder is fully vaccinated, but not with a vaccine on the PSAR or WHO EUL list.
 Can I submit an entry application for him/her?

 Pass holders who are vaccinated with the full regimen of [Pandemic Special Access Route (PSAR)-approved](https://www.hsa.gov.sg/hsa-psar) or [WHO EUL vaccines](https://extranet.who.int/pqweb/vaccines/covid-19-vaccines) (refer to **“COVID-19 Vaccine EUL issued”** section) will be prioritised for entry.
+Vaccines requiring 2 doses can be completed either using the [same or different brands](/health/vtsg) and taken based on the recommended intervals between each dose.

 Pass holders who took other types of vaccines will not meet the entry requirements.
 Thus, please **do not** submit entry applications for them.